onqtam/headjack/src/introduction/competition.md

 they tie the identity to financial eth addresses (eth/sol/etc.) by default and that's a bad default for privacy

-cyberconnect lacks the ability to anchor content & have it easily addressable & provable - sequencing events globally is underrated.
+- It lacks the ability to anchor content & have it easily addressable & provable - sequencing events globally is underrated.